Late turnover, Hopkins 4th field goal gives Chargers OT win

 Hopkins, who injured a hamstring during the first half, grimaced as he kicked the ball and fell to the ground before being picked up by teammates.
 The ninth-year kicker was inactive for last week’s game against Cleveland due to a quadriceps injury.

+Los Angeles was down 14-3 at the end of the first quarter last Sunday in Cleveland before pulling out a 30-28 win.

-The game appeared to be headed toward a tie until Denver’s Montrell Washington muffed JK Scott’s punt at the Broncos 32-yard line.
-It was recovered by Deane Leonard at the Denver 28-yard line.
+This game appeared to be headed toward a tie until Denver’s Montrell Washington muffed JK Scott’s punt at the Broncos 32-yard line.
+It was recovered by Deane Leonard at the 28.

 Washington called for a fair catch, but Denver safety P.J.
 Locke didn’t hear Washington and tried to block Ja’Sir Taylor when Locke bumped into Washington.

+“I just saw the returner running up, he was kind of relaxed, and then his teammate was just standing there,” Taylor said.
+“At first, if you go back, I paused a little bit, and then it just clicked in my head like, ‘Oh, just throw him onto the returner.’
+And it happened, and the ball came out.”

-Justin Herbert, who completed 37 of 57 for 238 yards and an interception, passed to Mike Williams for 9 yards to get Hopkins closer.
+Herbert, who completed 37 of 57 for 238 yards and an interception, passed to Mike Williams for 9 yards on third-and-12 from the Denver 30 to get Hopkins closer.

 Russell Wilson was 15 of 28 for 188 yards and a touchdown for the Broncos (2-4), who dropped a game in overtime for the second straight week.